Brian James (guitarist): Life and career

 From 1992 to 1996, James played guitar with the Brussels-based band the Dripping Lips.
 In 1992 he was invited by Scottish vocalist Robbie Kelman to co-write the soundtrack for the film Abracadabra, directed by Harry Cleven.
 The subsequent soundtrack album, produced by Kelman, was released in Benelux by EMI/INDISC.
 The band was composed by Robbie Kelman on vocals, James on guitar, Alan Lee Shaw on bass and Paul Zahl (ex-Flamin' Groovies) on drums.
 Kelman brought in his friend and record producer Jimmy Miller to helm their second album, Ready to Crack.
 Shaw had moved on to play guitar in The Damned, and Nico Mansy replaced him on bass.

 In 2001, James recorded the album Mad for the Racket with MC5's Wayne Kramer (guitar), Duff McKagan (bass), Stewart Copeland and Clem Burke (drums) as Racketeers.
 Following that, James, together with Dave Tregunna, reformed The Lords of the New Church in 2002–2003 with vocalist Adam Becvare.
 The lineup recorded the ten-song unreleased CD Hang On and toured Europe in spring of that year.

 When this incarnation of the Lords finished, James formed another solo outfit: the Brian James Gang.
 With James on vocals and guitar, the rhythm section of Dave Tregunna (bass) and Steve Murray (drums), the band was completed by Austen Gayton as additional guitarist.
 Within a year they released the single "New Rose 2006" and a self-titled album.

 In 2012, he released a solo acoustic album Chateau Brian with former Lords of the New Church touring keyboard player Mark Taylor.
 In 2013, he revisited the material he played in his Damned years, both live by performing throughout the UK with Damned bandmate Rat Scabies and by re-recording nine Damned songs for his third solo album, Damned If I Do.
 In 2015 he released a new studio album, The Guitar That Dripped Blood, which featured guest appearances from Cheetah Chrome and Adam Becvare.

 In October 2022, James reunited with Scabies, Sensible and Vanian for five Damned shows in the UK.

 James died on 6 March 2025, at the age of 74.
-The cause of death has not been shared.
+The cause of death was not shared.